Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 The astonishing impact of compound interest, of dropping the minimum payment by a mere few percentage points or of hiking up the APR of one credit card (or all of them) over a late payment, proves that every “little” secret in the credit card industry is a big deal.

 Realistically, you can’t live a full financial life without ever having a credit card.
-Credit lines are valuable for building a credit history, for reaping rewards and for an immediate source of funding in case of an emergency.
+Credit lines are valuable for building a credit history and maintaining excellent credit, for reaping rewards and for an immediate source of funding in case of an emergency.
 The goal shouldn’t be to avoid using credit cards, but instead, to use them wisely and to be a fully informed cardholder – even if the credit card company would prefer to keep its secrets.